Feeling the Space

-History
+Background

 The entire album adopts a feminist theme, focusing on issues affecting women in the 1970s.
 Its liner notes parody adult advertising, giving the telephone numbers, birthdates and vital statistics of the male band members.
 (John Lennon appears as "John O'Cean", with his number listed as "Not for Sale").
 Lennon played guitar on the tracks "Woman Power" and "She Hits Back", and sings a backing vocal line on "Men, Men, Men".
 Lennon's album, Mind Games, was released around the same time as Feeling the Space, in November 1973.

 The album was originally planned to be a double until EMI/Apple demanded it be edited.
 The entire released album, plus the songs originally intended for the double release, is included as the "Run, Run, Run" disc on the Onobox set.
 The five extra songs included on Onobox were later added as bonus tracks to the 2017 reissue of Feeling the Space.

+Reception

+Upon release, Billboard called Feeling the Space Yoko's "most commercial LP yet" and also considered it to be her best so far, noting the "often melodic set of tunes" and that Yoko's "singing is excellent".